Overview

 An agreement is NOT a contract of employment and should not be treated as such.

-For more information, visit Right to work in the UK and security clearance.
+Learn more about the right to work in the UK and security clearance.

 The sample Contract Variation Letter can be used to inform your employees of a change to their employment contract.